DnSClub/DNS-Transaction-Challenge-2024/README.md

 #Network Checks will inform the user how many packets are waiting to be processed in the server.
 Returns a String.

 network_request(network_id: str)
-#Network Requests will grab the oldest stored packet in the network que return it to you as a string and the remove the packet from the que.
+#Network Requests will grab the oldest stored packet in the network queue return it to you as a string and then remove the packet from the queue.

 network_status()
 #Will return if the Network Server is Online

 network_time()
-#Will return the current time of the Network Server (In Saskachuwan Time CST)
+#Will return the current time of the Network Server (In Saskatchewan Time CST)
 ```
 ```
 #Example Use: